dmonesi-bioreference/test/README.md

 # React UI Component Library Starter Kit

-This project serves as a starter component library for new React projects.
-It's built upon [create-react-app](https://github.com/facebook/create-react-app).

-## Powered by Storybook & styled-components

-This React component library is built with [Storybook](https://storybook.js.org).
-Components are written with [TypeScript](https://www.typescriptlang.org) and styled using [styled-components](https://www.styled-components.com).
+This projects provides a set of common UI components that can built upon for creating a custom component library for a React-based application.

 ## Installation

 > `npm install`

-## Starting the Library
+## Starting the Storybook Documentation Site

 > `npm start storybook`